The glass erupts with fantastic images. Elves. Sorcerers. Lizard-people.

 It all flows through my baptized hands.

-I’m dry and dressed, driving my car in the slashing rain.
+I’m dry and dressed, driving my car through a slashing downpour.
 I don’t remember how I got here.
-My mind feels hazy—like it’s stuffed with gauze or heavy cloth.
-My hands and feet move all on their own, steering and braking without any guidance.
+My mind feels hazy…like it’s stuffed with gauze or heavy cotton.
+That isn’t the case with my hands or my feet—they move on their own, steering and braking without my guidance.

 Strangely enough, I’m not afraid.

-We come to a stop at Lafayette Park: a grassy slope capped by benches and a towering circle of massive trees.
+We come to a stop at Lafayette Park: a grassy slope capped by a circle of trees.

 I have to go up there.
 I can’t say why.